okta/okta-sdk-dotnet/docs/UserFactorApi.md

 List all Supported Factors

-Enumerates all the supported factors that can be enrolled for the specified user
+Lists all the supported factors that can be enrolled for the specified user

 ### Example
 ```csharp